ArinzeGit/First-React-App/README.md

 ## Context and Description

-This is my very first web page in React.
-This project introduced me to the basic concepts in React.
+This is my very first web page in `React`.
+This project introduced me to the basic concepts in `React`.
 I used this project to practice the following:

 - Reusable components
 - JSX (JavaScript XML) syntax